TanmayPani/python-pptx-snippets/README.md

 - Run `python main.py` or `uv run main.py` if using `uv` (highly recommended) and open the output `output.pptx` in PowerPoint or Keynote

 ## Caveats
 - So far can't guarantee these working with LibreOffice Impress or the other open-source PowerPoint alternatives.
-If using linux then I personally recommend using markdown or `beamer`(`\Latex`) to make slides programatically.
+If using linux then I personally recommend using markdown or `beamer`(LaTeX) to make slides programatically.